 Skip Ladurée and head to Pierre Hermé.
 While on the more expensive side, Chef Pierre is known as the “Picasso of pastries.”

-What’s the most memorable meal you’ve had while traveling?
+What’s the most memorable meal you’ve had on a visit to Paris?
 Let us know in the comments!